judka-uriel/uriel-book/uriel_en.md

 Rambam simultaneously fulfilled the duties of a physician and was the head of the community.

-But the midrash Pirkei de‑Rabbi Eliezer [29:2](https://www.sefaria.org/Pirkei_DeRabbi_Eliezer.29.2) asserts that Avraham summoned Shem, son of Noach, and on Yom Kippur Shem performed circumcision upon Avraham and upon his son, Ishmael.
+But the midrash Pirkei DeRabbi Eliezer [29:2](https://www.sefaria.org/Pirkei_DeRabbi_Eliezer.29.2) asserts that Avraham summoned Shem, son of Noach, and on Yom Kippur Shem performed circumcision upon Avraham and upon his son, Ishmael.
 In any case, the circumcision was performed